Insoft-UK/PrimePlus/README.md

 The P+ proprietary programming language is susceptible to change, while also maintaining some compatibility with previous versions.

 >[!WARNING]
 Version 4.x and future updates will no longer be uploaded to this GitHub repository.
-Instead, all future updates to P+ and other components of PrimeSDK will be available in the PrimeSDK repository.
+Instead, all future updates to P+ and other components of PrimeSDK will be available in the <a href="https://github.com/Insoft-UK/PrimeSDK">PrimeSDK</a> repository.